 Residency Determination Service (RDS)

-The North Carolina Community College System (NCCCS) will implement the RDS on Feb.
-20, 2017, along with North Carolina public colleges and universities.
+UPDATE: The North Carolina Community College System (NCCCS) will implement the RDS in middle to late 2017, along with North Carolina public colleges and universities.

 The RDS will provide four separate processes to reach a residency classification.
 Most students will only be required to complete the Initial Consideration process.
 The Reconsideration and Appeal processes are for those students who experience a change in circumstances (Reconsideration) or who have not had a change in status and believe their residency classification is incorrect (Appeal).